 Importance of Keeping Cyber Security Simple

 Clearly documented and articulated policies leave no room for doubt as to what is expected and acceptable behavior.
-If your policy is vague and ambiguous, not only will employees be frustrated never being certain if they are compliant, but you will likely have multiple interpretations of how to implement security measures.
+If your policy is vague and ambiguous, not only will employees be frustrated with the uncertainty of whether they are compliant, but you will likely have multiple interpretations of how to implement security measures.

-For example, if you have a policy that says everyone is required to have an ID and a password to access your systems, but you have no procedure defined around user ID provisioning that requires ID's be created with a password, then you will have ID's created without passwords someday, somehow, either by accident or via malicious intent.
+For example, if you have a policy stating everyone is required to have an ID and a password to access your systems, but you have no procedure defined around user ID provisioning that requires ID's be created with a password, then you will have ID's created without passwords someday, somehow, either by accident or via malicious intent.

 Procedures should drive behaviors, as in this example by the user ID provisioning team, to always create ID's with passwords, and those matching the password controls further defined in the policy (such as length, complexity, change interval, etc.).

 A policy that states this and clarifies the nature of the password gives a benchmark to measure your workforce's compliance with the company's IT security policy.
 But having a procedure defined - based on the policy - that drives the behavior of those creating ID's gives you control of the situation.

 That's why translating complicated information technology processes into easily implemented procedures is one of the most crucial jobs of cyber security professionals.
 A seasoned expert will automate the complicated tasks on the back end while implementing straightforward procedures on the front.

 This is especially true for companies utilizing cloud infrastructure.
 Most providers offer robust security, but your individual access points and procedures can leave additional vulnerabilities.
 This is particularly important if you rely on a remote workforce.

 When your IT security practices and policies are easy to understand, employee training takes less time and your overall workforce is able to better complete their daily tasks.
 Business operations run more smoothly and are better protected against unauthorized access.